Here's why Joni Mitchell's performance at the Newport Folk Festival is so incredible

 "To be able to recover to the point of being able to perform as a musician is really incredible," Wang told NPR.
 Brain surgeons often use "return-to-work" as a marker of a successful functional recovery, he explained.
 "But very rarely is that work quite so nuanced."

-While there are different types of aneurysm events, Wang explained that the most life threatening are those that balloon then pop within the blood vessel wall due to intense pressure.
+While there are different types of aneurysm events, Wang explained that the most life-threatening are those in which the weakened wall of the blood vessel balloons out, then ruptures because of the intense pressure.

 "That's a really dangerous condition and nearly half of those patients die before they ever make it to the hospital," Wang said "And the ones who do, about half of them are left with permanent neurologic problems."